IshanDemon/laravel-medialibrary-demo/README.md

 This Laravel app is a quick command line demo of the capabilities of the [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary) package.

+We've created some basic examples showing off the capabilities of the medialibrary.
+All examples can be found in [EXAMPLES.md](EXAMPLES.md).

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Postcardware